Click on title to download free, full text copies

 - Implications of Mandatory court applications – research evidence (Relevant to Re Y, Supreme Court Hearing Feb 2018)

-3. Powerpoints, Posters & discussion Papers
+3. Selected Powerpoints, Posters & discussion Papers

 - ‘The rehabilitative care work of ‘hotel’ service staff in care settings‘ (Poster, Latchem, J)